-In this paper we have proposed a set of novel focus & context visualization techniques for vessel investigation, based on the generalized notation referred to as the VesselGlyph.
-The results obtained by various modifications of the basic concept have been presented and confirm the feasibility of the VesselGlyph to comprehensively display vascular pathology within a diagnostically meaningful anatomic context.
+This paper proposes a set of novel focus & context visualization techniques for vessel investigation, based on the generalized notation referred to as the VesselGlyph.
+The images obtained by various modifications of the basic concept demonstrate that the VesselGlyph is a versatile tool to comprehensively display vascular pathology within a diagnostically meaningful anatomic context.